toms672, a FORTRAN90 code which computes a quadrature rule which is a maximally accurate extension of a given quadrature rule.

 By calling this algorithm repeatedly, it is possible to compute a family of nested quadrature rules of any order.
 Nested rules can be efficient when function evaluations are expensive, and a series of integral estimates must be made to estimate accuracy, or to detect convergence.

-The original, true, correct version of ACM TOMS Algorithm 672 is available through ACM: http://www.acm.org/pubs/calgo or NETLIB: http://www.netlib.org/toms/index.html.
+The text of many ACM TOMS algorithms is available online through ACM: http://calgo.acm.org/ or NETLIB: http://www.netlib.org/toms/index.html.

-INT_EXACTNESS, a FORTRAN90 program which checks the polynomial exactness of a 1-dimensional quadrature rule for a finite interval.
+INT_EXACTNESS, a FORTRAN90 code which checks the polynomial exactness of a 1-dimensional quadrature rule for a finite interval.

-KRONROD, a FORTRAN90 library which can compute a Gauss and Gauss-Kronrod pair of quadrature rules of arbitrary order, by Robert Piessens, Maria Branders.
+KRONROD, a FORTRAN90 code which can compute a Gauss and Gauss-Kronrod pair of quadrature rules of arbitrary order, by Robert Piessens, Maria Branders.

-PATTERSON_RULE, a FORTRAN90 program which returns a Gauss-Patterson quadrature rule of specified order.
+PATTERSON_RULE, a FORTRAN90 code which returns a Gauss-Patterson quadrature rule of specified order.

-QUADRULE a FORTRAN90 library which defines quadrature rules on a variety of intervals with different weight functions.
+QUADRULE, a FORTRAN90 code which defines quadrature rules on a variety of intervals with different weight functions.